pongo1231/ChaosModV-WorkshopProvider/README.md

 ```

 Make sure to also copy the content of the `dist/` folder into your build folder and to set the `domain` option in the `data/options.json` file correspondingly.

+Currently you will also need a `cert.pem` and `key.pem` in the same directory as the binary (from e.g. letsencrypt).